technohippy/Go-Go/README.markdown

 Go-Go
 =====

-Go-Go is a Go game server writtern in Golang.
+Go-Go is a Go game server written in Golang.

 What is Go?
 -----------